 The current entrance is through the addition constructed in 1986 when the renamed Abbott Hall was renovated specifically for HSL.

 Our primary clientele include the faculty, staff and students of five of UB's Schools: Medicine and Biomedical Sciences, Dental Medicine, Nursing, Pharmacy and Pharmaceutical Sciences, and Public Health and Health Professions, but we also serve the entire UB constituency as well as the Western New York community.

-The Library is open seven days a week during the semester.
+The Library is open seven days a week during semester instruction.
 General hours are Monday-Thursday 8am-12am, Friday 8am-9pm, Saturday 9am-9pm, and Sunday 12pm-12am.
-Hours for the Architecture and Planning Library (APL) on the third floor, and the Robert L. Brown History of Medicine Collection and the Digital Media Resources Center are posted separately, as are our semester break and holiday hours.
+Hours for the Architecture and Planning Library (APL) on the third floor, and the Robert L. Brown History of Medicine Collection are posted separately, as are our semester break and holiday hours.

 HSL offers a variety of services and access to resources both in the library, through the HSL Web site, and through the Libraries Catalog.
-Our growing electronic resources collection offers thousands of e-journals, e-serials and databases linked from the web page.
+Our vast electronic resources collection offers thousands of e-journals, e-serials and databases linked from the web page.
 Affiliated users can also access the HUBNET information system.

-Reference staff are available at the reference desk to assist patrons with library research Monday-Friday from 9am-9pm, Saturday from 11 am-5 pm, and Sunday from Noon-7 pm.
+Reference staff are available at the reference desk to assist patrons with library research Monday-Friday from 9am-9pm, Saturday from Noon-5 pm, and Sunday from Noon-7 pm.
 Or, call 829-5683, email askHSL (queries answered within 24 hours) or Chat is also available 24/7.

 Anyone in the world can visit our Library and use our collections.
 Visitors can obtain a courtesy card to access some of our electronic resources on-site.